henninb/flutter-fivehundred/docs/index.md

-# Cribbage - Android Card Game
+# Five Hundred - Android Card Game

-A classic cribbage card game for Android with beautiful UI and comprehensive scoring.
+A classic five hundred card game for Android with beautiful UI and comprehensive scoring.

 ## Documentation